 Dispensation from consultation is granted by the department/faculty not the Bodleian Libraries or ORA staff.
-If you need any help with progression forms, please contact your Graduate Studies Assistant:
+If you need any help with progression forms, please contact Jo Armitage (jo.armitage@classics.ox.ac.uk).

 Journal articles included within the thesis